NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-Mono-isotopic Sc is among the least abundant elements in the solar system among light and intermediate elements.
+Mono-isotopic Sc is among the least abundant of the light and intermediate elements in the Solar System.
 Because of its low abundance Sc can be efficiently produced from adjacent Ca at high neutron densities obtained in low mass stars \citep[e.g., by the \iprn,][]{cowan:77,herwig:11}.
 Besides the pre-explosive production by the \sprn, in massive stars we find a strong Sc production mainly in the explosive He-burning (\fig{fig:s_set1p2_sum}).
 In the $15\msun$ models with $\alpha$-rich freezout Sc production is even larger \citep[as previously reported, e.g., by][]{umeda:05}.
-Sc production may also be increased by neutrino-driven nucleosynthesis \citep[][]{woosley:95,yoshida:08}.
+Sc production may be also increased if feedback from neutrinos in the deepest SN ejecta is considered \citep[][]{woosley:95,froehlich:06a,yoshida:08}.
+Sc can receive some contribution from the \spr\ in massive AGB stars \citep[][]{smith:87a,karakas:12}.
+In our models we find milder overproduction factors for Sc compared to e.g., \cite{karakas:12} (see \tab{tab:element_prodfac_set1.2_winds}, fully available online).
+In particular, the $4 \msun$ models of \setopt\ show the largest overproduction with 1.316, corresponding to the small production factor of 1.047 (see also \fig{fig:s_set1p2_sum}).